cmtonkinson/README/MANAGEMENT.md

 3. Humility
 4. Empathy

+_(Is it too on-the-nose to point out the anagram H.I.R.E. hidden in that constellation of superlatives?)_

 ## Strategic Objectives
-1. stronger team relations; know people, grow people
+1. stronger team relations: know people, grow people
-2. monitor team for attrition risk, poor performers, succession planning, single points of failure
+2. monitor team for attrition risk, poor performance, succession planning, single points of failure
 3. engage meaningfully with partners and stakeholders
 4. learn the domain
 5. legal, finance, marketing, product, infra, security, support, operations